promicsw/flow-expressions/Docs/FexOverview.md

             .Seq(s => s.Ch('*').Ref("unary").Act(c => numStack.Push(numStack.Pop() * numStack.Pop())))

             // If we have a '/' run unary, check for division by zero and then divide the top two values on the stack:
-            // Note again the stack is in reverse order.
+            // o Note again the stack is in reverse order.
             .Seq(s => s.Ch('/').Ref("unary")
                        .Op(c => numStack.Peek() != 0).OnFail("Division by 0") // Trap division by 0 and report as error.
                        .Act(c => numStack.Push(1 / numStack.Pop() * numStack.Pop())))